dannyvankooten/www.dannyvankooten.com/content/blog/2024/2024-02-20-static-site-hosting-vps.md

 +++

 Remember me moving this site over to [sourcehut pages](https://srht.site/) last week?
 It didn't last long.
-It doesn't have much to do with the service though.
+It doesn't have much to do with the service though[^1].

 It's just that I used the last few weeks to move some friends and family back on shared hosting, which turned out to be amazing value for money.
 You get Apache +